-This is undoubtedly the greatest challenge of Natural Capital as a concept.
+This lack of a pricing mechanism is the greatest challenge to the concept of Natural Capital.
 What value does a tree have?
-Ask a hundred scientists and economists and you will get a hundred different answers.
-In order for NC to work, we need to agree on a basis of valuation.
+Ask a hundred scientists and economists, and you will get a hundred different answers.
+For NC to work, we need to agree on a basis for its valuation.

 Quite a few studies have attempted to account for some of these values and converted them into currency.
-Research conducted by Johnson and Wardle gave the Canadian Boreal forest a value of US$ 3.7 trillion for all of its ecosystem services and carbon sequestration.
-Another study from 1997 by Costanza et. al put a pricetag of US$ 33 trillion on the world’s biosphere’s ecosystem services.
-These and other studies give starting points for value estimation, while there are certainly large gaps to cover.
-To find and fill these gaps, a more inclusive framework to assess value is necessary.
+Research conducted by Johnson and Wardle gave the Canadian Boreal forest a value of US$ 3.7 trillion for all its ecosystem services and carbon sequestration.
+Another study from 1997 by Costanza et al. put a price tag of US$ 33 trillion on the world’s biosphere’s ecosystem services.
+These and other studies give starting points for value estimation, while there are significant gaps to cover.
+A more inclusive framework to assess value is necessary to find and fill these gaps.

-Using SiD the value of the tree can be seen on three 'scales': the object (direct physical) value, the value of its network (services and relations), and its systemic value as a whole.
-The first being the easiest to assess, and the last the hardest but having the most impact.
-Combining these three scales results in a estimation of the tree’s Natural Capital value.
+Using SiD, the value of the tree can be seen on three 'scales': the object (direct physical) value, the value of its network (services and relations), and its systemic value as a whole.
+The first is the easiest to assess, and the last is the hardest but has the most impact.
+Combining these three scales provides a holistic estimation of the tree's Natural Capital value.

 Giving Natural Capital teeth

 There are frameworks for valuation, which can be filled in using existing research.
 Then incentives are needed for organizations to implement them.
-Using systemic innovation strategies, the most effective approaches can be explored.
+Using systemic innovation strategies, the most effective approaches can be recognized and explored.
 As a trial, a small interdisciplinary team at Except, a sustainability strategy firm, held a short systems exploration session and came up with a few approaches.
-It was discovered that effective solutions are those that make Natural Capital a base economic requirement for growth, rooting it into the core of the economy.
+It was discovered that effective solutions make Natural Capital a base economic requirement for growth, rooting it into the economy's core.

 “In 50 years’ time we will look back and say that our governments were economically illiterate.
 They simply did not understand the true value of the most important service providers on our planet.
 We will marvel that they failed to capture and make explicit the value of Natural Capital and ecosystem services in their national accounts.”